NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Efficiently Tracking Your Clients’ Metrics and KPIs

 There are a variety of online tools that help you track your clients’ progress.
-Utilizing these tools gives your agency a better understanding of a client’s campaign performance and where to make improvements to their overall marketing strategies.
+Using these tools gives your agency a better understanding of a client’s campaign performance and where to make improvements to their overall marketing strategies.

 1. Managing Metrics and KPIs With a Dashboard